 Complementary Enhancements You Can Make to Compliasis Pro

 We recommend providing a cookie notice at the top of your page to comply with Europe’s GDPR regulations.
-The Cookie Notice plugin is a good solution and is what we use on this site.
+The Cookie Notice plugin is a good solution.
+Jetpack also offers one via a widget and is what we use on this site.